 So begins a love affair with books and words, as Liesel, with the help of her accordion-playing foster father, learns to read.
 Soon she is stealing books from Nazi book-burnings, the mayor’s wife’s library, wherever there are books to be found.

-I had this widely acclaimed novel The Book Thief by Australian author Markus Zusak on my to-be-read list on my Kindle for an embarrassingly long time.
+I had this widely acclaimed novel by Australian author Markus Zusak on my to-be-read list on my Kindle for an embarrassingly long time.
 Why?
-Probably because it’s almost 600 pages long and classified as ‘young adult’ fiction, a genre I am not normally drawn to.
-I had also read so many rave reviews that I must admit I was a little sceptical – could a book about The War really be that original?
+Probably because The Book Thief is almost 600 pages long and classified as ‘young adult’ fiction, a genre I am not normally drawn to.
+I had also read so many rave reviews that I must admit I was a little sceptical.
+Could a book about The War really be that original?

 The answer is – it certainly can.

 Markus Zusak’s decision to cast Death as the narrator was an absolute master-stroke.
-Zusak’s Death is not the one-dimensional character we are used to either.
+But Zusak’s Death is not the one-dimensional character we are used to.
 This Death has a heart and an ironic sense of humour.
 In my humble opinion, an author that can make his audience feel empathy for Death has a special talent.

 ‘Where are my manners?
 I could introduce myself properly, but it’s not really necessary.
 You will know me well enough and soon enough, depending on a diverse range of variables.
 It suffices to say that at some point in time, I will be standing over you, as genially as possible.
 Your soul will be in my arms.
 A colour will be perched on my shoulder.
 I will carry you gently away.’

-In The Book Thief Markus Zusak presents the very human side of war, the strength of individuals and the many complex reasons for their actions.
+The Book Thief takes place in Munich, Germany on the eve of and then during WWII, and Markus Zusak presents the very human side of war, the strength of individuals and the many complex reasons for their actions.